 |ESSA Student Member

-You will be provided information on how to access this Podcast within your registration confirmation email.
+You will be provided information on how to access this Online Activity within your registration confirmation email.

 Any Accredited Exercise Scientist, Accredited Exercise Physiologist, Accredited Sports Scientist Level 1, Accredited Sports Scientist Level 2 and/or Accredited Sports Scientist